 Today’s organizations face ransomware, malware, and other cyber-attacks, and managed service providers (MSPs) need an incident response plan (or “IRP”) to mitigate against these threats.

-In a recent survey of 200 MSPs, 74% of respondents said they have suffered a cyber attack, and 83% noted their small and medium-sized business (SMB) customers experienced one as well.
+In a recent survey with 200 MSPs, 74% of respondents has suffered a cyber-attack in their incident response plan.
+Also, due to the lack of efficiency, 83% noted their small and medium-sized business (SMB) customers experienced one as well.

 A Closer Look at How an MSP Security IRP Works